NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

 	is home to many large cities and magical institutions.

 ## Mildabia:
-Mostly darker complextions except Pilgrims
+Mostly darker complexions except Pilgrims
 	who come from all over to worship the God's of Diacci.
-Mildabia is divided into districts and cities but moreso ruled by the Church of Diacci, which is not only the majority religion in the country, but also all of Berringia.
+Mildabia is divided into districts and cities but more so ruled by the Church of Diacci, which is not only the majority religion in the country, but also all of Berringia.